 Abe wants to show me the rooftop bar that he went to a few weeks ago, but there is a long line to get in.
 Not really our scene.
 Plus, I want food.
 So we go to one of the hotel’s restaurants, Delphine, instead.

 Unlike the rest of the hotel, the bistro isn’t busy.
 It is gorgeous, and the service is terrific – very friendly and laid back.

 It is already 11pm and I want to get dessert, but nothing on the menu sounds appealing so I order the Onion Soup Gratinee instead.

-They brought us a basket of bread
+They bring us a basket of bread.

-And a bite of Abe’s fries (perfectly seasoned and crisp)
+And a bite of Abe’s fries (perfectly seasoned and crisp).